openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      between the two (*infix* binary operator).
 A conditional operator with three operands is called *ternary*.

-     Some operators have special notations; for example, the indexing operator, while formally being a binary operator, has a conventional form like a[i].
+     Some operators have special notations.
+For example, the indexing operator, while formally being a binary operator, has a conventional form like a[i].